Skip to main content

 Some traditional banks, like Canada’s Big Five, offer low-cost or conditional free chequing accounts if you meet certain criteria (like being a student or maintaining a high minimum balance) as complimentary offerings to their savings accounts.
 But no-fee chequing accounts skip the conditions altogether.
 They’re available to anyone, with unlimited transactions and no minimum balance requirements.

-In fact, the Canadian federal government worked with banks to introduce the Commitment on Low-Cost and No-Cost Accounts, which will take effect December 1, 2025.
+In fact, the Canadian federal government worked with banks to introduce the Commitment on Low-Cost and No-Cost Accounts, which took effect December 1, 2025.
 This ensures Canadians have access to affordable banking options, such as accounts with capped fees and basic features like debit purchases, bill payments, and cheque writing.
 Digital banks, however, have pushed things further by offering fully no-fee chequing accounts that deliver the same (sometimes more) with no monthly cost.

 How much can you save with a no-fee chequing account?